apache/trafficserver/doc/admin/transparent-proxy.en.rst

     in some cases ``ebtables``.

-Standard build procedures should work for transparency support but if not consult these :ref:`more detailed instructions <building-ats-for-transparency>`
+Standard build procedures should work for transparency support but if not consult these :ref:`more detailed instructions <building-ats-for-transparency>`.

 Transparency is configured per server port, not globally.
 This is done via the configuration values :ts:cv:`proxy.config.http.server_ports`.